youtube-at-vach/audio_tools/misc/future_tool_ideas.md

 -   **Automated Audio Test Report Generator**:
     Acts as a test executive.
 Users could define a sequence of existing analyzer tools (e.g., `audio_freq_response_analyzer`, `audio_analyzer`) to run on a DUT.
 The tool would execute tests, collect results/plots, and compile a comprehensive report (e.g., HTML, PDF, Markdown), building on the "Automated Test Sequencer" idea with a strong reporting focus.

+-   **Real-time Harmonic Distortion Analyzer with Loopback Correction**:
+    This tool aims to measure the true harmonic distortion of an audio device by actively compensating for the distortion introduced by the playback loopback path.
+It would involve:
+    1. Generating a test signal (e.g., a pure sine wave).
+    2. Playing it through the device under test (DUT) and simultaneously recording the output.
+    3. Analyzing the recorded signal to identify harmonic components.
+    4. Crucially, generating a real-time "anti-harmonic" signal (inverse phase and amplitude of detected harmonics) and mixing it with the original test signal before playback.
+    5. Iteratively adjusting the anti-harmonic signal to minimize the detected harmonics in the recorded signal, effectively "nulling out" the loopback distortion.
+    6. The remaining distortion would then represent the true distortion of the DUT.
+    This is a technically challenging feature requiring precise real-time audio processing, low-latency audio I/O, and robust adaptive filtering algorithms.
+Implementation should be considered once the technical feasibility and required computational resources are thoroughly assessed.